Saksham886/Team_semicolon/README.md

 Built with ❤ to support mental well-being.

-# Voice Emotion Detection API
+# Emotion Detection Model

 ## 📦 *Project Overview*
+We have created an Emotion Detector Machine Learning Model and uploaded it to *Hugging Face* .
 This project uses *FastAPI* to deploy a voice emotion detection model.
 The model is stored in a pickle file (best_rf_model.pkl) and is downloaded from *Hugging Face* if not found locally.
 It extracts audio features using *librosa* and predicts the mood.

 ## 🚀 *Setup Instructions*